 Athens is a larger medium-sized city located in the state of Georgia.
 With a population of 122,604 people and 30 constituent neighborhoods, Athens is the fifth largest community in Georgia.

 Athens real estate is some of the most expensive in Georgia, although Athens house values don't compare to the most expensive real estate in the U.S.

-Athens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Athens isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Athens are a mix of both white- and blue-collar jobs.
 Overall, Athens is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Athens who work in teaching (12.91%), sales jobs (11.22%), and office and administrative support (10.43%).

 Athens is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Athens is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.